-The sediment balance stress and the vegetation recolonization heavily influenced the vegetation composition (Fig. 2).
-All four simulations (FD, SDa1, SDb and ND) presented their unique evolution of vegetation composition, but they also presented many similarities.
-The vegetation composition time series identifies similarities among each type of simulation (Fig. 2), while isolating the respective impacts of sediment balance stress and dynamic vegetation recolonization in the model.
+The sediment balance stress and vegetation recolonization heavily influenced the vegetation composition (Fig. 2).
+All four simulations (FD, SDa1, SDb, and ND) presented their unique evolution of vegetation composition, but they also presented many similarities.
+The vegetation composition time series identifies similarities among each type of simulation (Fig. 2) while isolating the respective impacts of sediment balance stress and dynamic vegetation recolonization in the model.

-Beginning with the least dynamic simulation type, the ND simulations presented virtually no variations of the vegetation proportions, staying near the initial proportions of grass, shrub, and tree of 65%, 17%, and 17%, respectively.
+Beginning with the least dynamic simulation type, the ND simulations presented virtually no variations of the vegetation proportions, staying near the initial proportions of grass, shrubs, and trees of 65 %, 17 %, and 17 %, respectively.
 The SDb simulations, introducing a stress function relating vegetation growth to the sediment balance, also presented similar proportions of vegetation type regardless of the rainfall regime applied, but with a bigger variation in the vegetation proportions in every single simulation.
-The SDb simulations showed a quick decrease in the grass proportion from 80% to 30% in the first 40 years, mirrored by a shrub increase from 10% to 56% over the same period.
-The SDa1 simulations presented a more defined difference and a more gradual modification of the final vegetation proportions, across the rainfall regimes, in comparison.
+The SDb simulations showed a quick decrease in the grass proportion from 80 % to 30 % in the first 40 years, mirrored by a shrub increase from 10% to 56% over the same period.
+The SDa1 simulations presented a more defined difference and a more gradual modification of the final vegetation proportions across the rainfall regimes in comparison.
 The SDa1 simulations presented a general decrease in grass proportion coupled with a general increase in shrub proportion.
-The tree proportion stayed below 20% for all simulations except the 1000 mm yr-1 of rainfall.
+The tree proportion stayed below 20 % for all simulations except $1000 \text{ mm yr}^{-1}$ of rainfall.
 The FD simulations all had a rapid reduction of the grass proportion from 80% to nearly 1% in the first 30 years.
-In response to this grass proportion decreased, the proportion of shrubs increased toward 100%.
-With higher annual rainfall, it was possible to observe a decrease in the rate at which the shrubs approach a proportion of 100%.
-Trees filled the proportion gap between grasses and shrubs, representing under 20% of the total vegetation in all simulations, except in the rainfall regime of 1000 mm yr-1, with a peak proportion at the beginning of the simulation that gradually diminished towards 30%.
+In response to this grass proportion decrease, the proportion of shrubs increased toward 100 %.
+With higher annual rainfall, a decrease in the rate at which the shrubs approach a proportion of 100% was observed.
+Trees filled the proportion gap between grasses and shrubs, representing under 20 % of the total vegetation in all simulations except in the rainfall regime with $1000 \text{ mm yr}^{-1}$ , with a peak proportion at the beginning of the simulation that gradually diminished towards 30 %.

 The effect of rainfall on vegetation is best observed through the SDa1 simulations.
 The SDa1 simulations showed a different temporal evolution of the vegetation proportions and a different composition of the final state of the environment with each rainfall level (Fig. 2).
 Without the important influence of the sediment balance stress on vegetation growth, the impact of each rainfall level on the grid is more easily distinguished.
-Most SDa1 simulations tended to favour the encroachment of shrubs on the grid.
-As the rainfall regimes increased from 150 mm yr-1 to 450 mm yr-1, the proportion of trees on the final grid became more important (going from 0% to 19%), while the grass and shrub composition fluctuated around their initial values.
+Most SDa1 simulations tended to favor the encroachment of shrubs on the grid.
+As the rainfall regimes increased from 150 to 450 mm yr-1, the proportion of trees on the final grid became more important (going from 0% to 19%), while the grass and shrub composition fluctuated around their initial values.
 This increase in the tree proportion continued with the highest rainfall regime of 1000 mm yr-1 to 97%, with only 2% and 1% coverage by shrubs and grass, respectively.
-Additionally, an increase in rainfall from 150 mm yr-1 to 450 mm yr-1 induced prolongation of the period of grass prevalence on the grid.
-The change between a grass dominated environment to a shrub dominated one occurred after 42, 48 and 82 years of simulations for the 150 mm yr-1, 270 mm yr-1 and 450 mm yr-1 simulations, respectively.
-The 1000 mm yr-1 simulation was the only simulation not following this trend, with the grass proportion decreasing quickly initially and replaced by trees instead of shrubs.
+Additionally, an increase in rainfall from 150 to 450 mm yr-1 induced prolongation of the period of grass prevalence on the grid.
+The change between a grass-dominated environment and a shrubdominated one occurred after 42, 48, and 82 years of simulation for the 150, 270, and 450 mm yr-1 simulations, respectively.
+The 1000 mm yr-1 simulation was the only simulation not following this trend, with the grass proportion initially decreasing quickly and being replaced by trees instead of shrubs.